George Roden: Mental illness, escape, and death

 On September 30, 1993, Roden walked away from the Big Spring State Hospital and went missing for four days after Steve Schneider shot Koresh and then killed himself on April 19, 1993.
 The Big Spring Police Department was assisted in the search by the Odessa Police Department and the Texas Rangers.
 He was captured in Abilene, Texas, and returned to Big Spring State Hospital by the Taylor County sheriff's department.

 In February 1995, the Texas Department of Mental Health and Mental Retardation's Dangerous Review Board declared Roden "not manifestly dangerous".
 Seven months later, he fled Big Spring for three days before being caught outside the Israeli consulate in New York City, where he caused a disturbance after being denied a visa to Israel.
 At the time, Roden's son was allegedly living in Israel and Roden's father is described as having Jewish roots.
 Roden, who claimed to be Jewish, said hitmen trained by the Palestine Liberation Organization were trying to kill him.

-On December 8, 1998, Roden again escaped from the Big Spring State Hospital, but was found dead of a heart attack on the grounds of Big Spring State Hospital, where he was confined at the time.
+On December 8, 1998, Roden escaped again from the Big Spring State Hospital, but was found dead of a heart attack on the grounds of Big Spring State Hospital, where he was confined at the time.